Explore the map fragments of the Four Foxes and how the hidden atlas grows through fox guardians, folklore, and art.

 A quiet lore note on the fragment maps of the Four Foxes of the Compass — the fox guardians who watch the western, eastern, northern, and southern edges of the Woodland Realm.
 Mist gathers low across the Forest of Dean, softening the threshold where the Woodland Realm brushes against the waking world.
 In that hush, the fragment maps of the Four Foxes of the Compass begin to reveal themselves — small torn windows into the shifting borders they guard.
 Each map is only a glimpse.
 A path edge.
-Their presence echoes the same quiet pulse that threads through the Woodland Realm itself.
+These Woodland Realm maps are not decorative extras.
+They are part of the story — fragments of a hidden atlas that grows month by month through the guardians, their places, and the warnings they carry.
 Each fox stands at a direction, holding watch over one part of the wider Unravelling: the Hollowing, the Dimming, the Fraying, and the Stilling.
 Their maps are not whole.
 They are glimpses, as if the Realm only allows its edges to be seen in fragments.
 If you enjoy British wildlife art, fox folklore, map fragments, woodland lore, and the quiet stories behind each guardian, you may like to become a Realm Keeper.
 Realm Keepers receive two gentle letters each month, with lore fragments, studio notes, behind-the-scenes glimpses, and first looks at new woodland guardians.
 Foxes have long been woven into British nature folklore, appearing as liminal creatures who slip between worlds with ease.
-In British wildlife art, they often symbolise guardianship, intelligence, instinct, and the ability to navigate shifting paths.
+In British wildlife art and woodland storytelling, they often symbolise guardianship, intelligence, instinct, and the ability to navigate shifting paths.
 Their presence in woodland stories is rarely accidental.
 They appear where thresholds thin.
 Where old paths remember their purpose.
 Where the land requires a watcher.
 The compass foxes echo that lineage.
 Each one is aligned with a direction, a threshold, and a specific warning within the Realm.
-Their lore sits alongside the wider tapestry of creatures explored in Every Creature Has a Role.
+If you want to explore the symbolic meaning behind fox guardians more deeply, read Fox Symbolism & Woodland Folklore.
 Realm Whisper A fox does not need a road to know the way.
-The Woodland Realm’s public lore speaks of four foxes who stand at the compass points, each guarding against a quiet undoing.
+The Woodland Realm’s first circle of guardians is formed by four foxes who stand at the compass points, each guarding against a quiet undoing.
 Their fragment maps are torn by design — edges, corners, and slivers of land that seem to shift beneath moonlight.
 They do not explain everything.
 They invite the Keeper to look closer.
-Their presence echoes the deeper tales shared in What Is the Woodland Realm?.
+You can meet the foxes together here: The Four Foxes of the Compass.
 Each fragment map is drawn as if the land itself guided the hand.
 Pastel dust settles like river mist.
 Graphite lines echo old paths, brook edges, roots, stones, and remembered crossings.
 The torn edges mirror the way the Realm frays under pressure from the Hollowing, the Dimming, the Fraying, and the Stilling.
 These fragments are not meant to be whole.
 They are meant to be held, studied, and understood as living pieces of the Realm’s shifting borders.
-Their creation belongs to the same quiet studio world shared in Behind the Scenes, where process and myth entwine.
+They are part map, part story, part collector fragment — a way of following the Woodland Realm through its creatures, places, and warnings.
+You can explore the wider role of maps in the Realm here: Woodland Realm Maps.
 If you’re drawn to fox guardians, map fragments, British wildlife art, and the stories unfolding behind each creature, you can become a Realm Keeper — my quiet newsletter circle for those who want to follow the Woodland Realm more closely.
 Realm Keepers receive: Those who follow the fox-held compass often find themselves drawn to slow living art — pieces that feel like talismans rather than décor.
 The fragment maps carry that same hush.
 They are not simply extras.
 They are part of the collector’s path through the Woodland Realm.
 Each map fragment points toward a creature, a place, a threshold, or a warning.
 Together, they begin to form the hidden atlas of the Realm.
-Their cadence echoes the rhythm of the Monthly Print Club, where each print arrives like a small relic from the Realm — a reminder that the borders are always shifting and always watched.
+This is why map fragments are included in the Monthly Print Club.
+Each month, the print, story, lore card, colouring page, and map fragment arrive together as one piece of the unfolding archive.
 The four foxes stand at the edges, but their maps always point inward — to the living heart of the Woodland Realm.
 Each fragment is a threshold.
 A quiet invitation to step deeper into the mythic landscape where British wildlife art, folklore, and real woodland places intertwine.
 Their presence reminds us that even the smallest torn piece of a map can hold an entire story, waiting for the right wanderer to follow its lines.
-Those who feel the pull often find themselves exploring further paths, such as the western lore surrounding Twilight Gatekeeper, where dusk gathers and listens.
+Those who feel the pull often find themselves exploring the wider map system of the Realm, where real places, guardian stories, and collector fragments begin to connect.
 Archive Note The compass points outward to the borders.
 The Compass Keepers Monthly Print Club is the collector’s path through the Woodland Realm.
-Each month, Compass Keepers receive a new piece of British wildlife art from the Realm, along with its guardian story, lore card, colouring page, and fragment map.
+Each month, Compass Keepers receive an A5 fine art print from my original pastel wildlife artwork, along with the guardian story, lore card, colouring page, and a fragment of the Woodland Realm map.
 Month by month, the creatures gather.
-Each month, Compass Keepers receive a new piece of British wildlife art from the Woodland Realm — with a fine art print, guardian story, lore card, colouring page, and fragment map to build the Realm piece by piece.
-This is the collector’s path through the Woodland Realm: one guardian, one story, one fragment at a time.
-Some maps show the way out.🌒 Murmurs at the Compass Edge — Fragment Maps of the Four Foxes
+Receive the monthly British wildlife art print, story, lore card, colouring page, and map fragment — all created around the latest guardian of the Woodland Realm.
+Each print is created from my original pastel wildlife artwork and sent as part of an unfolding collector story.
+Some maps show the way out.🌒 Map Fragments of the Four Foxes — Woodland Realm Maps & Fox Folklore

 A remembered place.

-A threshold marked by pawprint, mist, dusk, frost, or riverlight.🌿 Step Quietly Into the Woodland Realm
+A threshold marked by pawprint, mist, dusk, frost, or riverlight.🌿 Follow the Woodland Realm Through Its Maps

 Some paths are remembered beneath the paws.

-🌫️ The Four Who Hold the Realm’s Borders
+🌫️ The Four Foxes Who Hold the Realm’s Borders

 🔥 Cartography in Ash, Pastel, and Memory